luke-clifton/shh/shh/README.md

     {-# LANGUAGE TemplateHaskell #-}
     $(loadEnv SearchPath)

 You now have all your executables available as simple to read Haskell functions.
+This may render the namespace unwieldy.
+Executables may be loaded explicitly using instead `load ShellPath`, such as

+    load SearchPath ["echo", "grep", "cat", "ls"]

-If you want to check that all the dependenies still exist, you can use `missingExecutables :: IO [String]`, which will tell you if anything is missing.
+If you want to check that all the dependencies still exist, you can use `missingExecutables :: IO [String]`, which will tell you if anything is missing.